boucadair/CATS-framework/draft-ietf-cats-framework.md

 There might be one or more C-PSes used to compute CATS paths in a CATS infrastructure.

+NOTE Dirk: we use the term 'compute' the path, which is different from 'selecting' a path.
+Does the CATS path selector have the necessary information to actually compute path or is it simply doing what the name suggests (path selector)?
+If the latter, I suggest to NOT use the word 'compute' but keep using 'select paths' consistently in the description of the component.

 A C-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-components}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-components}}).
 Generally, a standalone C-PS can be a functional component of a centralized controller (e.g., a Path Computation Element (PCE) {{?RFC4655}}).

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}